-18 Feb Tesla Paint Problems or is it Factory Paint and Clear Coats in General?
+18 Feb About Tesla Paint Problems And Clear Coats

 You visited Vancouver Tesla showrooms for months, read countless forum posts about Tesla paint problems and presumed quality control issues and yet, you want that Tesla.
 Why?
 Teslas are cool!
 Teslas are electric.
 Tesla’s standard options are a car geek’s dream, including leading-edge high-tech features like smart air suspension, collision avoidance and automatic emergency braking, keyless entry, Hepa filtration, and maps and nav with real-time traffic routing.
 Did we mention Teslas are cool?